Lotion bars are of one of the best treatments around for repairing dry, calloused and sore hands!

 This recipe will make one large lotion bar, the size shown, weighing around 1.25 oz (around 35 g).
 You can double, triple, etc as needed, to make as many as you wish, or you can pour in smaller molds (like candy molds or silicone ice trays).

-I used this beautiful bee mold that I bought HERE from Bramble Berry.
+I used a beautiful Milky Way bee mold.
 It makes a lotion bar that fits perfectly into a 2 oz metal tin, for safe storage.
-(I buy most of my tins and jars from Specialty Bottle, but Mountain Rose Herbs has some as well, if you’re only buying a few.)

 Some butters are softer/firmer than others – cocoa butter will make a harder bar, avocado butter, a softer one.
 If you find that your lotion bar is too hard, you can remelt it and add a little more oil.
 If your lotion bar is too sticky, you probably have too much butter.
 Melt it again and add a little more beeswax.
 If your lotion bar is greasy or oily feeling, you probably have too much oil or should look for a more absorbent oil (examples: rice bran or grapeseed).
 During cold weather or if you live in a cold climate, your bar might be firmer or may need a little extra oil.
 In hot weather or climates, add a little extra beeswax to keep it from melting slightly during storage.